 When measurements are given to cpdf, they are in points (1 point = 1/72 inch).
 They may optionally be followed by some letters to change the measurement.
 The following are supported:

 '''

 pt Points (72 points per inch).
 The default.

+cm Centimeters

+mm Millimeters

+in Inches

 '''